capactio/capact/docs/ci.md

 <p align="center"><img alt="ci-pr-build" src="./assets/ci-pr-build.svg" /></p>

 The job is defined in the [`pr-build.yaml`](../.github/workflows/pr-build.yaml) file.
-It runs on pull requests created to the `master` branch.
+It runs on pull requests created to the `main` branch.

 Steps: